 4.2.1.
 Historical Production

-The historical groundwater production for the NMMA was estimated during the Santa Maria Groundwater Litigation (Phase III).
-The historical demand estimated for urban (including golf course and industrial) and agricultural land uses has been steadily increasing since 1975 with Urban accounting for the largest increase in total volume and percentage (Figure 4-1).
+The historical demand estimated for urban (including golf course and industrial) and agricultural land uses has been steadily increasing since 1975 with urban accounting for the largest increase in total volume and percentage (Figure 4-1).